Unified Write Filter (UWF) feature

 If Windows has already been installed and you are applying a provisioning package to configure UWF, you must first turn on UWF in order for a provisioning package to be successfully applied.

-Turn on and configure UWF by using Windows Imaging and Configuration Designer (ICD)
+Turn on and configure UWF by using Windows Configuration Designer

-Build a provisioning package in Windows Imaging and Configuration Designer (ICD) by following the instructions in Build and apply a provisioning package.
+Create a provisioning package in Windows Configuration Designer by following the instructions in Create a provisioning package.

 In the Available customizations page, select Runtime settings > SMISettings and then set the value for the unified write filter setting.

 - Once you have finished configuring the settings and building the provisioning package, you can apply the package to the image deployment time or runtime.
-See the To apply a provisioning package to a Windows 10 for desktop editions image section in Build and apply a provisioning package for more information.
-Note that the process for applying the image to a Windows 10 Enterprise is the same.
+See Apply a provisioning package for more information.
+Note that the process for applying the provisioning package to a Windows 10 Enterprise image is the same.

 Turn on and configure UWF by using Windows Management Instrumentation (WMI)